Moaz-Maalik/DopNShop-E-commerce-Website/README.md

 a client side.
 There are multiple functionalities implemented like ADD PRODUCT , GIVE REVIEW , LOGIN , LOGOUT , DELETE PRODUCT , DELETE REVIEW , SHOW TOP PRODUCTS , DISPLAY PROJUCT e.t.c

+**Setting up the repository**
+Make sure you have installed the ASP.NET in your system.

+Pre-requisites

+Visual Studio or any editor supporting ASP.NET

+Steps

+Create .env using .env_example as a template
+Run composer install
+Run vagrant up from your Homestead directory